Darren Kelly: Managerial career

 Kelly was appointed as manager of Scarborough Athletic on 6 December 2019.
 He continued his day job as manager of Tadcaster Albion's i2i academy team.
 Kelly resigned as Scarborough manager on 18 May 2021 and was subsequently replaced by Jonathan Greening.

 Kelly was appointed sporting director at Newport County on 7 June 2021 to work alongside first-team manager Michael Flynn.
-Flynn resigned on 1 October 2021 after nine league matches of the 2021-22 season with Newport 15th in League Two.
+Flynn resigned on 1 October 2021 after nine league matches of the 2021–22 season with Newport 15th in League Two.
 Newport's assistant manager Wayne Hatswell was appointed as caretaker team manager.

 On 19 October 2021, James Rowberry was appointed Newport County manager with the team 13th in the League Two after 13 league matches of the 2021–22 season.
 On 10 October 2022 Rowberry was sacked as team manager with Newport in 18th place in League Two after 13 league matches of the 2022–23 season.
 Assistant manager Carl Serrant was also sacked.
 Darren Kelly took the role of Newport caretaker manager.
 Kelly managed the team for two matches; the 2–1 League Two defeat to Crawley Town and the 2–1 EFL Trophy win against Southampton Under-21s.
 He resigned his role at Newport on 23 February 2023.

 On 28 February 2023, Kelly was confirmed as the new sporting director of League Two side Hartlepool United.
+On 31 July 2023, it was announced that Kelly would step down from the role by mutual consent in September 2023 due to personal issues.
+He joined York City as general manager in August 2023.